web-infra-dev/midscene/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square&color=00a8f0" alt="License" />
 </p>

-MidScene.js is an AI-powered automation SDK can control the page, perform assertions, and extract data in JSON format using natural language.
+Midscene.js is an AI-powered automation SDK can control the page, perform assertions, and extract data in JSON format using natural language.

 ## Features ✨

-- **Natural Language Interaction 👆**: Describe the steps and let MidScene plan and control the user interface for you
+- **Natural Language Interaction 👆**: Describe the steps and let Midscene plan and control the user interface for you
 - **Understand UI, Answer in JSON 🔍**: Provide prompts regarding the desired data format, and then receive the expected response in JSON format.
 - **Intuitive Assertion 🤔**: Make assertions in natural language.
 It’s all based on AI understanding.
 - **Out-of-box LLM 🪓**: It is fine to use public multimodal LLMs like GPT-4o.
 There is no need for any custom training.